MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 - Next, if we have a successful login, we make a call to **PlayGamesPlatform.Instance.GetServerAuthCode** and store it in a variable.
 - Lastly, we make the **LoginWithGoogleAccount** call and pass the **AuthCode** we just got from **Google** in as the **ServerAuthCode** parameter.

-There is a callback which will have the results of your login to **PlayFab**.
+There is a callback which will have the results of your login to PlayFab.
 At this point, you should see a successful login in your dashboard!

 ![Google Play Games Sign-In Auth Example](media/tutorials/google-unity/gpg-sign-in-auth-example.png)